 The following is a simplistic and fictional example, but similar scenarios occur regularly in the investment business.
 A little-known stock fund with $10 million in assets experiences a period of significant outperformance rising 50% over the course of a year.
 As a result, the fund (now $15 million in assets) receives a significant amount of publicity and investors flock to the fund.
 The fund quickly grows to $150 million.
 The fund then proceeds to lose 10% over the following year.

 What is the funds return over the two years?
 A positive 35% (a little over 16% annually).
 Yet investors in aggregate have lost more money in the fund than they've made.
 Gains in the first year were $5 million while losses in the second year where $15 million.
 The fund has a 2 year track record of 16% annualized returns but investors in the fund are down $10 million.
-The example demonstrates the difference between time-weighted and dollar-weighted returns.
-For a real life example see Laszlo Birinyi's The relative performance trap in Forbes (10/13/97).
+The example demonstrates the difference between time-weighted and dollar-weighted returns (See also What are Stock Investors' Actual Historical Returns?
+Evidence from Dollar-Weighted Returns from Ilia Dichev.)

-Firms that comply with the Performance Presentation Standards from the Association for Investment Management and Research are generally not subject to the cherry-picking problem.
-AIMR requires all accounts under management to be included in at least one composite that is included in their performance reports.
+Firms that comply with the Global Investment Performance Standards (GIPS®) from the CFA Institute are generally not subject to the cherry-picking problem.
+They requires all accounts under management to be included in at least one composite that is included in their performance reports.
 Therefore firms that comply can't hide poor performance from their record.

 See also